dart-lang/site-www/src/content/codelabs/iterables.md

 <?code-excerpt replace="/ *\/\/\s+ignore_for_file:[^\n]+\n//g; /(^|\n) *\/\/\s+ignore:[^\n]+\n/$1/g; /(\n[^\n]+) *\/\/\s+ignore:[^\n]+\n/$1\n/g"?>
 <?code-excerpt plaster="none"?>

-This codelab teaches you how to use collections that implement the [Iterable][iterable class] class—for example [List][list class] and [Set.][set class]
+This tutorial teaches you how to use collections that implement the [Iterable][iterable class] class—for example [List][list class] and [Set.][set class]
 Iterables are basic building blocks for all sorts of Dart applications, and you're probably already using them, even without noticing.
-This codelab helps you make the most out of them.
+This tutorial helps you make the most out of them.

 Using the embedded DartPad editors, you can test your knowledge by running example code and completing exercises.

-To get the most out of this codelab, you should have basic knowledge of [Dart syntax](/language).
+To get the most out of this tutorial, you should have basic knowledge of [Dart syntax](/language).

-This codelab covers the following material:
+This tutorial covers the following material:

 * How to read elements of an Iterable.
 * How to check if the elements of an Iterable satisfy a condition.
 * How to filter the contents of an Iterable.
 * How to map the contents of an Iterable to a different value.

-Estimated time to complete this codelab: 60 minutes.
+Estimated time to complete this tutorial: 60 minutes.

 :::note
 This page uses embedded DartPads to display examples and exercises.
 {% render 'dartpads-embedded-troubleshooting.md' %}
 :::

-The exercises in this codelab have partially completed code snippets.
+The exercises in this tutorial have partially completed code snippets.
 You can use DartPad to test your knowledge by completing the code and clicking the **Run** button.
 **Don't edit the test code in the `main` function or below**.